ShMcK/WebpackAngularDemos/Part1/README.md

 Part 1
 # Getting Started with Webpack & Angular

-There are a lot of module loaders out there:
+There are a lot of module loaders out there: Require.js, JSPM using System.js, to name a few.

+Eventually the JavaScript community will come around and land on a winning module loader.
+My guess is Webpack, or something very similar.

+Go with Webpack.
+Webpack provides an elegant and multi-featured approach to module loading.
+It does everything I wanted it to do, and more.
+Really, a lot more.

+Let's try it out.
 We'll setup a project using Webpack & Angular, including ES6 transpiling & Sass loading.

-Free free to load the [basic project from Github]().
+Free free to load the [basic project from Github](https://github.com/ShMcK/WebpackAngularDemos/tree/master/Part1).

 ## File Setup